The Tanzanian banking sector recorded strong growth in 2019, with profits before tax reaching TZS 590 billion, +88% more than TZS 313 billion in 2018.

 By September 2020, Tanzania had 30,586,806 mobile money accounts-via six MNOs-out of 49,143,053 mobile network subscriptions.
 These accounted for 299,258,504 mobile money transactions for a total value of TZS 11,5 Trillion per month.

-Such high mobile network and mobile money penetration has clearly impacted the bank’s network strategy to reach the unbanked population and increase financial inclusion.
+Such high mobile network and mobile money penetration have clearly impacted the bank’s network strategy to reach the unbanked population and increase financial inclusion.

 Abdulmajid Nsekela CEO & MD of CRDB, Tanzania’s largest bank with a network of 260 branches throughout the country, is clear in that physical presence is no longer a determinant in the adoption of financial services: “With improved technologies and connectivity, banks are increasingly providing services via cellular networks and the internet, which then provides an opportunity for inclusion beyond the traditional brick-and-mortar models.”

-Kevin Wingfield, CEO of Stanbic Bank Tanzania, one of the largest lenders in the country, says: “Mobile technology and finance are intertwined.
+Kevin Wingfield, CEO of Stanbic Bank Tanzania, one of the largest lenders in the country, is of similar views and seeks further cooperation with FinTech.
+He says that “Mobile technology and finance are intertwined.
 There is no doubt that the future of finance is digital.
 Technology lowers the cost of delivering financial services and this allows for much greater access to financial services and financial inclusion.
 Collaboration and partnerships will be critical between traditional financial services and the emerging Fintech world in order to ensure we all stay relevant to our customers.
 Technology is also revolutionizing more complex banking products and services which enhances the customer experience but also gives rise to new and emerging risks that need to be managed.”

 True to his word, in December 2020 Stanbic introduced a self-registration process dubbed BOFYA-to allow customers to open accounts on the bank’s website by following quick and easy steps.